-What is Venous Disorders?
+What are Venous Disorders?

 Veins are flexible hollow tubes with flaps within them called valves.
 Blood return to the heart is passive and assisted by the movement of the muscles of the arms and the legs.
 When your muscles contract these thin veins the blood moves by opening these valves and when the muscles relax the valves close to allow blood to move in one direction through these veins.
 The veins become progressively larger as they go towards the heart.
 The largest ones are the superior vena cava bringing blood from your head and neck and arms back to the heart while the inferior vena cava brings blood from the lower limbs and abdomen back to the heart.

 The wall of the leg veins deteriorate and the valves get damaged and become incompetent leading to all the multiple diseases they cause.
-This allows the blood to flow backward towards the foot in the superficial or the deep venous systems.
+This allows the blood to flow back towards the foot in the superficial or the deep venous systems.
 It is called reflux.
-When the superficial veins become damaged and severely dilated the blood flows backwards towards the foot and thus much of the blood has to go by the deep system towards the heart.
+When the superficial veins become damaged and severely dilated the blood flows back towards the foot and thus much of the blood has to go by the deep system towards the heart.

 The excess blood makes the deep system dilate and thus this also becomes incompetent.
-When the blood is not pumped effectively back to the heart it pools in the legs and does not reduce on walking thus increasing the static pressure.
-This is called chronic venous insufficiency (CVI) leading to oedema, skin changes and ulceration.
+When the blood is not pumped effectively back to the heart it pools in the legs and does not reduce walking thus increasing the static pressure.
+This is called chronic venous insufficiency (CVI) leading to edema, skin changes and ulceration.

 Normally in all of us during circulation small amounts of fluids and proteins leak from the arteries and veins.
 Lymphatic veins bring this protein risk fluid back into circulation

-What are venous disease?
+What is a venous disease?

-These fall into two broad categories – Blockage from blood clot (thrombus) and inadequate venous drainage (insufficiency)
+These fall into two broad categories – Blockage from a blood clot (thrombus) and inadequate venous drainage (insufficiency)

 - Blood clots – these could for in any vein of the body – legs, arms, internal organs (kidney, spleen, intestine, liver, pelvis), in the brain (cerebral vein thrombosis), in the kidneys (renal vein thrombosis), in the lungs (pulmonary embolism).
 The legs are the commonest site.
-The commonest causes are cancer, immobility, inherent tendency for blood clotting, pregnancy and contraceptive pills.
+The commonest causes are cancer, immobility, inherent tendency for blood clotting, pregnancy, and contraceptive pills.